 What is our role?

-The CHIRON team aims to integrate output delivered devices and systems software into a modular scalable system of products that can start small and be grown by the customer.
+The CHIRON team aimed to integrate output delivered devices and systems software into a modular scalable system of products that can start small and be grown by the customer.
 Award winning social enterprise care provider, Three Sisters Care will bring user centred design to the very core of our project.
 Smart Homes & Buildings Association will work to introduce the range of devices that will create CHIRON and make it an indispensible presence in our homes.